chris17453/openshift-console-debgging/README.md

 - cluster is overloaded and ejected the pod
 - the ssl cert has expired:?

+## Gather some needed info
+- The endpoint URL (BASEDOMAIN)
+- DNS Servers
+- Bastion Server Host IP/Credentials
+-

 ## First login to your cluster
+- are you going through a jump box
 ```
 oc login
 ```